jhupiterz/biosignatureDB/README.md

 # Biosignature Database

-- Description: Project Description
+The Biosignature Database is an initiative to build a standardized, accessible, and consistent database among the astrobiology community.

-- Data Source: manual entries from research papers
+Data Source: manual entries from research papers

 ![App preview](biosignatureDB.gif)